Abhijeet314/GDGTask/README.md

 The app is ready to be deployed to platforms like Vercel or DockerHub.

 ### Vercel Deployment
-1.Create a Vercel account and link your GitHub repository.
+1.Create a Vercel account and link your GitHub repository.<br>

-2.Vercel will automatically detect the project and deploy it.
+2.Vercel will automatically detect the project and deploy it.<br>

 ### DockerHub
 Login to DockerHub: